infumap/infumap/docs/chat-tools.md

 item may exceed that budget.
 Long item titles/native notes are split into 4,000-character chunks:
 `titleOffset` is a zero-based Unicode character offset and `titleTruncated` means more of that title remains.
 The next cursor continues the same placement before advancing to subsequent items.
 Reassemble chunks by `placementPath`.
-Page and ancestor labels are abbreviated at 500 characters with an explicit `titleTruncated` flag.
+Container and ancestor labels are abbreviated at 500 characters with an explicit `titleTruncated` flag.

 Follow all cursors until `hasMore` is false to cover the outline.
 A continuation detects changes to the stored outline and asks the caller to restart instead of silently skipping or duplicating items.
-Cursors are scoped to a page.
+Cursors are scoped to a container.
 Outlines exceeding 50,000 placements or 64 levels return an explicit error instead of claiming complete coverage.

 For file, text, and image items, `textSource` reports document fragment availability: